CharlieChaplin1947/Actam-Project/README.md

                                                                                                                   |
 	-medium:only in the central octave of a piano.
 The starting note is displayed.                            |
                                                                                                                   |
-	-hard:all octaves on a piano.
+	-hard:more octaves on a piano.
 The starting note is displayed.
 The listener has also to select an octave. |
                                                                                                                   |
 In all difficulties, except the specified exceptions, the music intervals are randomly generated.                 |
                                                                                                                   |